 f.

 Warning Signs.
 Electric fences shall be clearly identified with 12-inch by 18-inch warning signs on both the inside and outside of the fence.
-The signs shall read "Warning-Electric Fence" in English with international symbols and other languages as required by the land development permit in the CG zone, at intervals of not greater than 30 feet.
-Warning signs shall remain in good condition at all times to ensure visibility.
+The signs shall read "Warning-Electric Fence" in English with international symbols and other languages as required by the Land Development Permit in the CG, CA, CL, or CH District, at intervals of not greater than 30 feet.
+Warning signs shall be maintained in good condition at all times to ensure visibility.

 g.